PratProduct/PratProduct.github.io/README.md

 ## What are the user’s needs?
 -	The solution should guide the users in the direction of making smart investment by nudging them towards considering key parameters for investment.
--	The solution should bridge the gap between a layman and an expert by making less use of jargonish language.
+-	The solution should bridge the gap between a layman and an expert by making less use of jargonistic language.
 -	The solution should be easily accessible.

 ### Why is there a need for this solution?